Cloth Dreams: Experiencing the Story, Storying the Experience

 The concepts of Freud’s unconscious and Jung’s archetypal symbology enlighten and inform the reader about ideas that came before the postmodern wave of socially constructed identity and life.
 And yet at the same time Cloth Dreams manages to portray a life dominated by post-modern constructs of identity formation that emphasise narrative and the storied nature of human conduct.

-If there is one thing that the reader gains from immersing themselves in this book it is the authors commitment and belief that love…and art… can change lives.
+If there is one thing that the reader gains from immersing themselves in this story it is the authors commitment and belief that love…and art… can change lives.